-The method of buying with cheap price is that you have to know the real value of the good and you need a skill of tricky bargaining.
+The method of buying at cheap price is that you have to know the real value of the good and you need a skill of tricky bargaining.
 Do you even know you can buy the good with a wholesales price here?
-Yes you know it know.
+Yes, you know it.

 Vietnamese people are friendly and curious.
-They will glad and more generous if you can say a bit of Vietnamese, because somehow it shows your effort when traveling in the country.
+They will gladly and more generous if you can say a bit of Vietnamese because somehow it shows your effort when traveling in the country.
 And do not forget to compliment your sellers, especially Vietnamese ladies, there is no theory here but this way works, to be honest!

 The presence of him/her somehow can reduce the first price the sellers say to you because they are all Vietnamese, they know what the good is. e sure to check out some booths for the same products before you want to buy one.

 Sound great?
 Enough for you to hop on a plane and fly to Ho Chi Minh City this summer with us via our customized tour for you?

 Click for more things to do in Ho Chi Minh City or what to do in Ho Chi Minh city for 2 days